himnabil/dojo-dare-to-quiz/README.md

 US 6 : as an OPS I deploy multiple instance of the game api,

-US 7 : as a user I create a room and set the number n of players that have 0 Coins to end the game
+US 7 : as a user I create a room and set
+- the number n of players that have 0 Coins to end the game
+- the amount of coins, every player start with

+then start the game when every player is ready

 US 8 : as a user I see all available rooms